Getting A Second Opinion On Your Pathology Report

 5- Instructions where you want the slides returned.
 Consider including a pre-addressed return envelope.

 6- Instructions requesting the slides be re-evaluated and to whom you want the reports sent.
-We suggest that you include your current doctor, consultant as well as yourself.
+We suggest that you include your current doctor or consultant as well as yourself.

 For men with prostate cancer and who live in the United States, there are some highly regarded pathology labs from which you can obtain your second opinion.
 Cancer ABCs recommends: